-Tutorial: Build a Spark machine learning application in HDInsight
+Tutorial: Build an Apache Spark machine learning application in Azure HDInsight

-MLlib is Spark’s scalable machine learning library consisting of common learning algorithms and utilities, including classification, regression, clustering, collaborative filtering, dimensionality reduction, as well as underlying optimization primitives.
+MLlib is Spark's adaptable machine learning library consisting of common learning algorithms and utilities.
+(Classification, regression, clustering, collaborative filtering, and dimensionality reduction.
+Also, underlying optimization primitives.)

 In this tutorial, you learn how to: